 Thousands of organisations are creating technology to improve wellbeing.
 At Rotageek, for example, we’re creating tech that fairly schedules staff.
 It’s particularly important because shift workers are at a significant risk of developing mental and physical health problems.

-The January Blues might be over, but mental health problems are definitely not.
 We’ve definitely come a long way, but I’m certain there’s so much more around prevention that can be done — especially by companies.
 Getting this right means workers can benefit from an improved work-life balance, which ultimately delivers a better motivated, engaged and retained workforce.
 So really, if we need to look at it from an ROI point of view, this is a no-brainer.